antarcticrainforest/submit_UM/README.md

 # Submit scripts for the UM
-A collection of command line based tools to fetch and compile the source code as well as to submit jobs of the UK MetOffices Unified Model (UM)
+A collection of command line based tools to fetch and compile the source code as well as to submit jobs of the UK Met Offices Unified Model (UM)

 This collection should be able to do the following:

-- Extract the source code of the UM from a given repoistory into a chosen file-structure
+- Extract the source code of the UM from a given repository into a chosen file-structure
 - Compile edited source code
 - Submit the compiled model code to a HPC computing cluster